arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 ![Board is installed.](assets/installing-a-core-img04.png)

 Congratulations!
-You have now successfully downloaded and installed a core on your machine, and you can start using your Arduino board!
+You have now successfully downloaded and installed a board package on your machine, and you can start using your Arduino board!

 ### Changing version